dechamps/RudeWindowFixer/README.md

 4. Upvote this [Microsoft bug report][] to hopefully get Microsoft to prioritize fixing the underlying Windows bug, which is described in detail below.

-## I am still experiencing issues even with RudeWindowFixer
+## Limitations

-RudeWindowFixer attempts to work around *one* known taskbar always-on-top bug (see next section for details).
-Unfortunately, the investigation revealed that the relevant Windows code paths are somewhat brittle and might be prone to variations of that bug (e.g. different triggers or problematic window state) that RudeWindowFixer might not be able to detect and fix.
+RudeWindowFixer does not claim to fix *all* possible taskbar always-on-top bugs.
+Sadly, reverse engineering efforts (see below) revealed that the relevant Windows code paths are somewhat brittle and might be prone to variations on these problems (e.g. different triggers or problematic window state) that RudeWindowFixer might not be able to detect and fix.

 Also note that all investigation and testing was done on Windows 11 21H2 22000.434; other Windows versions might behave differently.